6 Annotating & Referencing Sources

 6. Place a box around any term or phrase that emphasizes scientific language.
 These could be words you are not familiar with or will need to review later.
 Define those words in the margins.

-Annotation Basics and Practice
+Helpful Resources: Annotation Basics & Practice

 Again, annotating takes practice, but it is a useful skill to possess, and one worth investing time in.
 Below are two videos that explain the active art of annotating different works and shows different methods for annotation: